 3. Exfoliate Gently

-Check out my post on The Best Exfoliators for Oily Skin here.
+Check out my post on The Best Exfoliators for Oily Skin.
 The best exfoliators for oily skin are physical ones, these are the scrub ones because they clean the skin and remove the dirt the best.

 The key to exfoliating oily skin is doing it gently, and once a week!
 Don’t overdo it!
-Exfoliating immediately removes dead skin cells from the skin surface.
-The benefits of helping your oily skin rid of all the dirt and excess foreign particles is the prevention of buildup.
+Exfoliating immediately removes dead skin cells from the skin’s surface.
+The benefit of helping your oily skin rid of all the dirt and excess foreign particles is the prevention of buildup.

 Keep in mind that having oily skin means you have larger pores.
 And the larger your pores are, the easier dirt goes in and layers up to form pus and all that yucky stuff.
 Therefore, the oilier your skin, the more important it is to exfoliate so don’t skip it!

-This may sound very basic but washing your skin regularly will prevent oil buildup.
+This may sound very basic but cleansing oily skin regularly prevents oil buildup.
 The reason I’m mentioning it, even though it is basic is that sometimes the simplest of solutions are overlooked!
-We all have those lazy days:))
+We all have those lazy days:)

-Wash your face twice a day, morning and night, with soap and lukewarm water.
-It’s the easiest way to rid the of the excess oil in between those hours, and prevent any build-up.
+Wash your face twice a day, morning and night, with a good cleanser.
+It’s the easiest way to rid of the excess oil in between those hours and prevent any build-up.